You are here

 Cornell Stem Cell Modeling and Phenotyping Core

-The Core provides state-of-the art capabilities for scientists to generate stem cells, modify genes in highly specific ways, create transgenic mouse research models for basic and clinical research, analyze pathology of animal models with high diagnostic and microscopic resolution, and study individual stem cells in live animals or in man-made environments.
+The Core provides state-of-the art capabilities for scientists to generate stem cells, modify genes in highly specific ways, create transgenic research animal models for basic and clinical research, analyze pathology of these animal models with high diagnostic and microscopic resolution, and study individual stem cells in live animals or in man-made environments.

 The Core consists of three units: